bgokul8056/Tourist-Behaviour-Analysis/README.md

 ## 6. RESULTS Folder
 This folder contains the results obtained from each step.
 This can be used to better visualise the output and gain a better understanding of what is really happening.

-## 7. REFERENCES Folder
-This folder contains some research papers which were used as references in the scope of this project.